MecGlandorff/C_Spine_fracture_dection_S2/README.md

 * Recall is treated as the primary optimization objective, given that reducing concluding that there isnt a fracture
 * while there is, is medically important.

-Metrics are intended for **model comparison and development**
+Note: Metrics are intended for model comparison and development

 ---

 ## Notes & Limitations

-* This is a **research prototype meant to run locally**, not a production-ready system
+* This is a research prototype meant to run locally, not a full system ready for production.
-* No DICOM handling or preprocessing is included in this project
+* No DICOM handling or preprocessing is included in this project yet.

 ---